Jordan bounds for volume-preserving Cremona groups: Jordan constant for

+\begin{proof} The previous two lemmas establish the bound for del Pezzo surfaces of degree $d\leq 6$ and conic bundles.
+For the two remaining cases of minimal $G$-surfaces $\Ptwo$ and $\PP^1\times \PP^1$ with invariant Picard rank $\rho^G = 1$: If \(X\simeq \Ptwo\), then $D_X$ is either a triangle of lines, an irreducible nodal cubic, or a conic and a line.
+So the order of the group on the dual complex is bounded by \(|D_3|\).
+If \(X\simeq \PP^1\times\PP^1\), then any \(D_X\) has at most four irreducible components, hence the group is bounded by \(|D_4|\).

-\begin{proof} This follows from the previous two propositions, and the fact that for the del Pezzo surface of degree $6$, there is a finite volume-preserving automorphism subgroup $G$ with group acting on the dual complex as $D_6$, even more, we have that this group does not admit any abelian normal subgroup of index smaller than 12, as demonstrated in Lemma \ref{grp} in the next section. \end{proof}
+Moreover, the bound $12 = |D_6|$ is minimal because for the del Pezzo surface of degree $6$, we exhibit a finite volume-preserving automorphism subgroup $G$ whose induced action on the dual complex is $D_6$, and moreover, the group does not admit any abelian normal subgroup of index smaller than $12$, as demonstrated in Lemma \ref{grp} in the next section. \end{proof}